Anaphylaxis

 - Local or systemic effects can include increased vascular permeability, vasodilation, smooth muscle contraction, complement activation, and coagulation.

-- IgE-mediated anaphylaxis occurs when IgE is synthesized in response to allergen exposure (sensitization) and becomes fixed to high-affinity IgE receptors located on the surface of mast cells and basophils.
-Subsequent allergen exposure results in receptor-bound IgE aggregation and cell activation.
+- IgE-mediated anaphylaxis occurs when IgE is synthesized in response to allergen exposure (sensitization) and binds to high-affinity IgE receptors located on the surface of mast cells and basophils.
+Subsequent allergen exposure results in receptor-bound IgE aggregation and cell activation with mediator degranulation.

 - Non–IgE-mediated anaphylaxis generally results from nonimmune stimulation of mast cells or basophils.
 Rarely, IgG and complement can be implicated.